The journey of a collection. . .

-Jean-Marie Gauvreau, the first Canadian graduate of the famous École Boulle in Paris, is commissioned in 1930 to organize a cabinet making course at the École technique de Montréal.
-He is disappointed by what he discovers in Québec.
-What has happened to the traditional know-how?
+Jean-Marie Gauvreau, the first Canadian graduate of the famous École Boulle in Paris, was commissioned in 1930 to organize a cabinet making course at the École technique de Montréal.
+He was disappointed by what he discovered: what has happened to traditional know-how?

-Five years later, under the leadership of Gauvreau, the École technique de Montréal becomes the École du meuble.
-This institution will play an essential role in the emergence and recognition of Québec’s crafts.
+Five years later, under the leadership of Gauvreau, the École technique de Montréal became the École du meuble.
+This institution would go on to play an essential role in the emergence and recognition of Québec’s arts and crafts.

-Always with the aim of preserving this heritage, Gauvreau establishes the Musée de l’École du meuble in 1940.
-His objective: to assemble a teaching collection dedicated to crafts and comprised of objects from the French-Canadian tradition as well as from Europe and the United States, from the 17th century to the beginning of the 20th century.
+Always with the aim of preserving this heritage, Gauvreau established the Musée de l’École du meuble in 1940.
+His objective: to assemble a teaching collection dedicated to crafts and comprised of objects from the French-Canadian tradition as well as from Europe and the United States, from the 17th century to the early 20th century.

-He frequently corresponds with Marius Barbeau, founder of Canadian and Québec anthropology, who often sells him pieces he has collected himself, including textiles from Charlevoix.
+He frequently corresponded with Marius Barbeau, a titan of anthropology in Québec and Canada, who often sold him pieces the latter collected himself, including textiles from Charlevoix.

-When CEGEPS are created in 1967, the collection becomes the property of the Ministry of Education.
-The École du meuble (which had become, in 1958, the Institut des Arts appliqués) is now under the authority of the Cégep du Vieux-Montréal.
-It is divided into several technical schools: textiles, ceramic, cabinet making, etc.
+When the CEGEP system was created in 1967, the collection became the property of the Ministry of Education.
+The École du meuble (which had become, in 1958, the Institut des Arts appliqués) was now under the authority of the Cégep du Vieux-Montréal.
+It was divided into several technical schools: textiles, ceramic, cabinetmaking, etc.

-During a period of purgatory (1967–1985), when part of the collection is used for Expo 67, the pieces are stored in poor conditions at the Hélène-de-Champlain and Jacques-Cartier Bridge pavilions.
-In 1985, the collection is sent to the Musée des arts décoratifs (now known as the Musée du Château Dufresne)for a 10-year contract.
-In 1987, Luc d’Iberville-Moreau reaches an agreement with Gérard Lavallée, and the collection is transported to the Musée d’art de Saint-Laurent.
+During a period of purgatory (1967–1985), when part of the collection was used for Expo 67, the pieces were stored in poor conditions at the Hélène-de-Champlain and Jacques-Cartier Bridge pavilions.
+In 1985, the collection was sent to the Musée des arts décoratifs (now known as the Musée du Château Dufresne) under a 10-year contract.
+In 1987, Luc d’Iberville-Moreau reached an agreement with Gérard Lavallée, and the collection was transported to the Musée d’art de Saint-Laurent.

 Finally, in 2005, the Québec Ministry of Higher Education and Science agrees to donate the collection to the Musée des maîtres et artisans du Québec— now the MUMAQ.